 Andrew is married and has three sons, with whom he has shared some epic adventures.

 In 2016, Andrew and his eldest son James each dragged a sled 120km across the ice to the North Pole.
 For Andrew, this accomplished the double of trekking to both poles; it is estimated that only about 150 people in the world have achieved this.

 In January 2019, Andrew and his middle son Dan undertook a 500km camel ride through Jordan, retracing the route taken by Colonel T.E.
 Lawrence and the tribes from the region when they carried out successful military actions against Turkish forces to capture the port city of Aqaba.
 They were the first people to retrace Lawrence’s journeys since WW1.
 Their findings were published in the August 2019 edition of the T.E.
 Lawrence Society journal.

 In late December 2022, Andrew travelled to the northernmost province of Mongolia with his third son George to spend time with the Dukha people, one of the last groups of nomadic reindeer herders in the world.
 They spent two weeks living with a Dukha family, riding reindeer between 20-30km a day, herding the reindeer and protecting them from attacks by wolves.
-A film crew travelled with them with the intention of making a documentary.
+A film crew travelled with them.

 Do you like this page?